talohana55/DoctorM/README.md

 iron
 High Density Lipoprotein
 Alkaline Phosphatase
+### Medical questionnaire
+A medical questionnaire for a patient refers to the effect on the test findings.

 ## Patient Diagnosis
 Analysis of a patient's medical data in accordance with the criteria and normal amount of each test element from medical tests.